bjornsturmberg/NumBAT/docs/source/tutorial.rst

 Tutorial
 --------

-In this section we go through a number of simple simulations that demonstrate the basic use of NumBAT.
+In this section we walk through a number of simple simulations that demonstrate the basic use of NumBAT.
+:numref:`sec-literature-label` looks at a number of literature examples taken from many of the well-known groups in this field.
+The full Python interface is documented in :numref:`chap-pythonbackend-label`.

 Basic SBS Gain Calculation ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
 This example, contained in ``tutorials/simo-tut_01-first_calc.py`` calculates the backward SBS gain for a rectangular silicon waveguide surrounded by air.

-The sequence of operations is
+The sequence of operations (annotated in the source code below as Step 1, Step 2, etc) is

   #.
 Import NumBAT modules
   #.
 Define the structure shape and dimensions